marzbana/SpotifyEventWebsite/README.md

 # 411 Project
 To use the app create a "config.js" file in a new folder called "config" in the src directory.
-T here you can add your spotify api key and mongoDB uri.
+There you can add your spotify api key and mongoDB uri.

 Our videos and doccumentation are located in the docs directory.